cinthylorein/Mycovirus_discovery_workflows/README.md

 (If you downloaded and unpacked a ZIP from GitHub you may get a directory named Virus_discovery_workflows-main; adapt the path accordingly, e.g. cd Virus_discovery_workflows-main/scripts.)

-3.convert CRLF to Unix LF and then set the executable bit.
+3. Convert CRLF to Unix LF and then set the executable bit.
 From the repository root:

 ```bash
 # Convert line endings for all top-level .sh files